C. Thomas Nelson, DVM Power of Pink Honoree Bio

-Dr. Nelson is considered a pioneer for his clinical work in the study of heartworm disease in cats.
+He is considered a pioneer for his clinical work in the study of heartworm disease in cats.
 In 1997-98, after doubting the validity of the incidence of heartworm in cats, he conducted his own study by performing necropsies on 259 cats to determine true incidence.
 This study reported adult heartworms in 10 percent of the cats examined and exposure to heartworm larvae in 26 percent of the cats.
 He also determined there was a higher prevalence of heartworm than feline leukemia or AIDS and that there was no correlation between heartworm and AIDS.
 His work resulted in a paper presented at the 1998 Heartworm Symposium, and published in “Recent Advancement in Heartworm Disease.”

-He is a member of the Alabama Veterinary Medical Association, the American Animal Hospital Association, the American Veterinary Medical Association and the Board of Directors of the Companion Animal Parasite Council (CAPC).
+He is a member of the Alabama Veterinary Medical Association, the American Animal Hospital Association, the American Veterinary Medical Association and a past member of the Board of Directors of the Companion Animal Parasite Council (CAPC).
 While he had his practice in Texas, he chaired several task forces and committees with the Texas Veterinary Medical Association.

 Dr. Nelson’s volunteer civic activities include the Northeast Alabama Bicycle Association (President), Anniston Museum of Natural History (Provide pro bono veterinary services for live animal collection), Rotary Club of Anniston, Southeast Texas Nature & Wildlife Center (President), Rotary Club of Beaumont (Past Board of Directors), Keep Beaumont Beautiful (Past Chair), Beaumont Independent School District (resource volunteer & mentor), Beaumont Chamber of Commerce (Past Director), Boy Scouts of America (Assistant Scoutmaster, Cubmaster, Den Leader, Philmont Trek Advisor, Scuba Staff National Jamboree).